 This has lead to the rationing of pallets and, for us, 'double deliveries' - we can't fill orders fast enough!
 Although the jobs lost and shortage in supply has been largely kept out of the papers, there could be deeper cuts to timber allocation yet to come.

 We recommend taking the following measures to deal with Melbourne's pallet shortage so that you are prepared if this is the case:

 - Increase the life of your pallets.
 Store them indoors, train forklift drivers to be careful when handling them and set up exchange systems with your trading partners so you get more of them back.
 Efficient processes in your warehousing can make a huge difference to your bottom line.

 - Sell secondhand pallets to us.
 Wondering what to do with that pile of unused or broken pallets?
+Are you using them for outdoor furniture?
+Are they left over from the last time you moved house?
 Sell it to us and use the fee to purchase refurbished wooden pallets from us or upgrade to modern plastic pallets.

 - Plan well ahead.
 Book your pallet orders for the month ahead and always give at least 7-14 days notice.
 The days of being able to rely on pallet manufacturers having excess stock at hand are well and truly behind us.

 - Invest in pallets made from stronger materials.
 With pallet costs rising, it may be tempting to opt for cheaper pallets made from low-grade materials, but you will do so to your own detriment.
 Investing in durable and high-quality pallets will save you more money and hassle in the long run as they will better withstand warping, bending and age.

 Do your pallets go the distance?
 If not, you may be losing money through replacement costs and damaged goods.
 Get the most out of your pallets ...Read more